erincameron11/health-information/README.md

 ### Follow the instructions below to guide you through both Assignment questions "Unit Testing" and "Parse JSON into HTML"

-# Parsing JSON data and outputting in HTML
+# Parse JSON data and output into HTML
 The file `patient.json` has been correctly formatted prior to this portion of the assignment.

 ### Setup: